 Sindhu Pillai M.Sc., M.S.
 Sindhu Pillai is the Managing Editor of SciGuru.com Science News.
 Mrs. Pillai obtained her M.Sc.
 Biology from the University of Kerala and M.S.
 Software Engineering from the University of St. Thomas, St. Paul, MN.
 She has previously worked at the Mayo Clinic, Rocherster, MN, GE.
 Medical Systems, Milwaukee, WI and for the U.S. Military HIV research program through Henry Jackson Foundation, MD.
 Mrs. Pillai coordinates the review of articles submitted to SciGuru.com and communicates with the technical and scientific experts to bring quality contents to SciGuru.com.

 The Advisory Editorial Board members advice SciGuru.com Science News.
 They may contribute news stories and articles or may perform peer-review.
 However, the members of the Board are not responsible for the content in SciGuru.com Science News.
 If you wish to contact any of the members, please email to: contact@SciGuru.com.
 If you like to publish a science news in SciGuru.com please direct your questions to press@SciGuru.com.
-For guidelines on publishing in SciGuru.com or to learn more about SciGuru.com visit our contact page.
+For guidelines on publishing in SciGuru.com or to learn more about SciGuru.com visit our 'About Us' page.

 Science News and Information